-Maruha Nichiro has established a Long-Term Sustainability Vision that promotes initiatives bringing new value to the environment, society and the economy.
-In line with these efforts, we joined

-SeaBOS as one of 10 seafood companies working together with scientists on this initiative.
-In 2018, Maruha Nichiro's president Shigeru Ito was selected as the first inaugural chairman of SeaBOS.
+COMPANIES Maruha Nichiro has established a Long-Term Sustainability Vision that promotes initiatives bringing new value to the environment, society and the economy.
+In line with these efforts, we joined SeaBOS as one of 10 seafood companies working together with scientists on this initiative.
+In 2018, Maruha Nichiro's president at the time, Shigeru Ito, was selected as the first inaugural chairman of SeaBOS.
 Moving forward, we will continue to take an active part in SeaBOS initiatives to ensure a sound and healthy ocean, reduce the occurrence of Illegal, Unregulated and Unreported fishing (IUU) and promote sustainable use of marine resources.

 Seafood Business for Ocean Stewardship: A worldwide initiative including scientists and major corporations focused on promoting sustainable marine industries and ocean management.
 The Nebuta Festival held in Japan's Aomori prefecture is a UNESCO Intangible Cultural Heritage event.
 Maruha Nichiro has been participating in the festival for over half a century.
 We joined the celebration again in the festival's 53rd year, showing off our resplendent Nebuta floats against the dark night sky!

-In 2019, we became the official sponsor of the Yokohama DeNA BayStars baseball team's 70th Anniversary Project.
-Originally conceived as the "Maruha Team" in 1949, they changed their name to the Taiyo Whales the next year.
-Maruha Nichiro was involved in the team's management until 2002.
+I949 The Yokohama DeNA BayStars was originally conceived as the "Maruha Team" in 1949, but changed their name to the Taiyo Whales the next year.
+Maruha Nichiro was officially involved in the team's management until 2002 and were the official sponsor of baseball team's 70th Anniversary Project in 2019.
+We also sponsored the team's training camp and uniforms for 2020.